 There's no two ways about it, Emily in Paris was not always received kindly by reviewers.
 And the fashion came under fire too (berets = clichéd, apparently).
 But the critics can eat their hats because consumers who, let's face it, hold much more power in these matters anyway, were thoroughly on board with her loud and proud style of dress from the get-go.
-(Psst: @emilyinparisoutfits is your go-to source for all the intel.)
+(Psst: @emilyinparisoutfits is your go-to source for all the intel).
+Now, season five is in the works, expected to be released this December, and you can expect more outrageously questionable outfits than ever (if the first looks are anything to go by).

 They've stuck with Emily – as well as her terrifyingly chic boss, Sylvie, and her best friend, Mindy – for not one, not two but four seasons, navigating a change of city (Emily in Rome?), as well as plenty of drama in the shape of, off the top of my head, an uncomfortable moment in the shower (IYKYK).

-Lily Collins teased the start of filming on her Instagram, with a vespa selfie that suggests she hasn't got back to Paris (also see the caption, 'Lights, Camera, Amore'.)
+Lily Collins teased the start of filming season five on her Instagram, with a Vespa selfie that suggests she hasn't got back to Paris (also see the caption, 'Lights, Camera, Amore').
 As well as a seriously chic bob that just grazes her chin, Collins is wearing a typically designer outfit that mirrors last season's slightly more pared-back version of Emily.
-The geometric jumpsuit is a fabulous wrap-around style from the queen of print, Diane von Furstenberg, and miraculously is still available to shop on the brand's website.
-Accessories include a silver cuff (Marc Deloche), stacked platform sandals (out of shot but Sergio Rossi) and slouchy tote bag (Tod's T Timeless shopping bag).
+The geometric jumpsuit is a fabulous wrap-around style from the queen of print, Diane von Furstenberg, and miraculously is still available to shop (and on sale) on the brand's website.
+Accessories include a silver cuff (Marc Deloche), stacked platform sandals (out of shot but Sergio Rossi) and a slouchy tote bag (Tod's T Timeless shopping bag).

-In season 4, the fashion grew up.
-Because while the series was still dramatic and never (ever) boring, Emily's taste evolved, reflecting her home away from home but also the fact that she came into her own.
+While we're waiting for season five, let's reflect on season four, in which the fashion in Emily in Paris definitely grew up.
+The series was still dramatic and never (ever) boring, yet Emily's taste evolved, reflecting her home away from home but also the fact that she came into her own.
 Speaking at the time of the last season's release, Marylin Fitoussi, Emily in Paris's costume designer, said: 'I think she was a little bud in previous seasons, and now she's really coming into her own, asserting herself, becoming much stronger.'
-(One particularly spectacular display of flower power was a plunging dress and matching jacket by Balmain, which has white, yellow and punchy red petals blooming on its shoulders and skirt.)

-Filming has only just started but the show already has a ballpark release date of later this year.
+The show finally has a release date of December 18 this year.
 In Netflix's announcement, Darren Star, Emily in Paris's showrunner, said: 'From Parisian rooftops to Roman ruins, we can’t wait to share where Emily’s next chapter takes us.'

 Shop: Emily In Paris Outfits From Season 5